 - Invasive plant removal is ongoing and includes pulling and treatment with herbicides.

 - Maintenance of trails and removal of branches and fallen trees.

-- Publication of bi-annual newsletters that inform members of group's activities
+- Publication of quarterly newsletters that inform members of group's activities

 - Collection of information on Door County's Champion Trees